 - If you are imaging from a Windows platform, the latest version of Rufus.

 - If you are imaging from a Mac or Linux machine, you can use the UNetbootin utility to attach the ISO.
-Follow the Installing Other Distributions Using UNetbootin section of the article to image the drive.
+Follow the Installing Other Distributions Using UNetbootin section at the UNetbootin link to format the drive.

 Obtaining the ISO